-A student going on a religious mission immediately after high school graduation may apply to be admitted as a freshman in August after graduation, then request permission to defer enrollment for two years.
-Students who don't apply for August enrollment and/or do not ask for a deferment will have to reapply for admission and pay the admission fee again.

-2. Students who apply for August enrollment immediately after high school graduation and who attend several semesters, then elect to go on a religious mission, must ask the registrar for a leave of absence.
-As with the deferment, students granted a leave of absence may return to active enrollment status without reapplying and without paying the application fee again.
+- 1. A student going on a religious mission immediately after high school graduation may apply to be admitted as a freshman in August after graduation, then request permission to defer enrollment for two years.
+Students who don't apply for August enrollment and/or do not ask for a deferment will have to reapply for admission and and follow necessary institutional steps. - 2.
+Students who apply for August enrollment immediately after high school graduation and who attend several semesters, then elect to go on a religious mission, must ask the registrar for a leave of absence.
+As with the deferment, students granted a leave of absence may return to active enrollment status without reapplying.

-Students leaving on missions without asking for a deferment or leave of absence will have to apply for readmission, and will have to pay the application fee again.
+Students leaving on missions without asking for a deferment or leave of absence will have to apply for readmission.